 We were not only able to document the exhibition, but two renowned Robert Rauschenberg experts, Susan Davidson (curator at Guggenheim and RRF Board member) and David White (curator at Robert Rauschenberg Foundation and Board member) even gave us an exclusive tour of the presentation and provided us with fascinating insights into Robert Rauschenberg’s life and work.

-The above video is an excerpt of the tour, the video with the complete walk-through with Susan Davidson and David White is available after the break.
+The above video is an excerpt of the tour, the video with the complete walk-through with Susan Davidson and David White is available below.

 Prior to the tour, we had also the opportunity to speak with artist, sculptor and photographer Jean-Marc Bustamante and Pratt Institute Graduate Julia Monk about Robert Rauschenberg’s Cardboards Series.
-The interviews with Jean-Marc Bustamante and Julia Monk are available after the break.
+The interviews with Jean-Marc Bustamante and Julia Monk are available below.

 We had also the opportunity to speak with the Executive Director of the Robert Rauschenberg Foundation, Christy MacLear.
 In a video interview that we will publish soon, Christy MacLear provides us more information about the Foundation’s history, mission, grants and programs, and future presentations and activities.